alllexxx1/brain-games/README.md

 ### 📌 Brain-even

 There is a number.
-You must answer 'yes' if number is even and 'no' is number is 'odd'
+You must answer 'yes' if number is even and 'no' is number is odd

 [![asciicast](https://asciinema.org/a/568570.svg)](https://asciinema.org/a/568570)